“Judgment Without Mercy”

 Eph 5:15 See then that ye walk circumspectly, not as fools, but as wise,

-The pattern of words that we discussed in Part 2 continue for each of transgressions.
+The pattern of words that we discussed in Part 2 continues for each of transgressions.
 The words “for three transgressions and for four” are not referring to literal numbers and signify what the numbers three and four always signify in the Scriptures.
-That being the process of spiritual progression (the number three) and the whole (the number four) of our progression that is coming by the judgments and punishments the Lord is speaking regarding the sins of the rebellious inward nations.
+That being the process of spiritual progression and the whole of our progression that is coming by the judgments and punishments the Lord is speaking regarding the sins of the rebellious inward nations.

 Amo 1:11 Thus saith the LORD; For three transgressions of Edom, and for four, I will not turn away the punishment thereof; because he did pursue his brother with the sword, and did cast off all pity, and his anger did tear perpetually, and he kept his wrath forever: